Fractal: Simulated fractals

 Fractal patterns have been modeled extensively, albeit within a range of scales rather than infinitely, owing to the practical limits of physical time and space.
 Models may simulate theoretical fractals or natural phenomena with fractal features.
 The outputs of the modelling process may be highly artistic renderings, outputs for investigation, or benchmarks for fractal analysis.
 Some specific applications of fractals to technology are listed elsewhere.
 Images and other outputs of modelling are normally referred to as being "fractals" even if they do not have strictly fractal characteristics, such as when it is possible to zoom into a region of the fractal image that does not exhibit any fractal properties.
 Also, these may include calculation or display artifacts which are not characteristics of true fractals.

 Modeled fractals may be sounds, digital images, electrochemical patterns, circadian rhythms, etc.

 Fractal patterns have been reconstructed in physical 3-dimensional space and virtually, often called "in silico" modeling.
 Models of fractals are generally created using fractal-generating software that implements techniques such as those outlined above.
 As one illustration, trees, ferns, cells of the nervous system, blood and lung vasculature, and other branching patterns in nature can be modeled on a computer by using recursive algorithms and L-systems techniques.

 The recursive nature of some patterns is obvious in certain examples—a branch from a tree or a frond from a fern is a miniature replica of the whole: not identical, but similar in nature.
-Similarly, random fractals have been used to describe/create many highly irregular real-world objects.
+Similarly, random fractals have been used to describe/create many highly irregular real-world objects, such as coastlines and mountains.
 A limitation of modeling fractals is that resemblance of a fractal model to a natural phenomenon does not prove that the phenomenon being modeled is formed by a process similar to the modeling algorithms.